GianGuaz256/lwk-new-docs/docs/getting-started/concepts.md

 LWK supports multiple signing approaches to accommodate different security requirements, from development environments to high-security production systems.

-### Software Signing
+This include:

-Software signers store private keys in memory or encrypted storage.
-They're suitable for:
+- Software signers, which store private keys in memory or encrypted storage,
-- Development and testing
-- Consumer applications with appropriate key protection
-- Scenarios where convenience is prioritized

-### Hardware Signing

-Hardware wallets store private keys on dedicated secure hardware.
-Benefits include:
+- Hardware signers, which store private keys on dedicated secure hardware,
-- Private keys never leave the device
-- Tamper-resistant hardware security
-- User confirmation for all operations
-- Suitable for high-value operations

-Multisig transactions require multiple signatures from different participants.
+- Multisig signers, which require multiple signatures from different participants.

 The PSET format enables this by allowing partial signatures to be collected and combined before finalization.

 ## Asset Management